 Flea Collars

 Modern flea collars can provide several months of protection.
-Some release active ingredients that spread across the coat, while others provide targeted protection near the head and neck.
+Some release active ingredients that spread across the coat, while others provide more targeted protection near the head and neck.

 Shampoos and Sprays